keboola/connection-docs/overview/tutorial/index.md

 ---

 This tutorial will guide you through basic usage of Keboola Connection (KBC).
-You should know some basic [SQL](https://en.wikipedia.org/wiki/SQL).
+A basic knowledge of [SQL](https://en.wikipedia.org/wiki/SQL) is necessary.
 Before you start, make sure you have an access to a (preferably empty) KBC project.
 To get set up, either ask one of our partners or ping us on sales@keboola.com.
 If developing KBC components is the only reason you need a project for, apply for a